 Initialize a new x2sys track database.

-x2sys_init is the starting point for anyone wishing to use x2sys; it initializes a set of data bases that are particular to one kind of track data.
+Serves as the starting point for x2sys and initializes a set of data bases that are particular to one kind of track data.
 These data, their associated data bases, and key parameters are given a short-hand notation called an x2sys TAG.
 The TAG keeps track of settings such as file format, whether the data are geographic or not, and the binning resolution for track indices.

 Full option list at https://docs.generic-mapping-tools.org/latest/supplements/x2sys/x2sys_init.html

 R = region

 V = verbose

 j = distcalc

 tag (str) – The unique name of this data type x2sys TAG.

 Format definition file prefix for this data set (see GMT’s Format Definition Files for more information).
 Specify full path if the file is not in the current directory.

 Some file formats already have definition files premade.
 These include: